 Coronavirus: School closures: family members might be able to claim state pension ‘babysitting’ credits

-The coronavirus (COVID-19) has resulted in school closures, with many people having to make alternative childcare arrangements, unless they are a ‘key worker’ or their child otherwise qualifies for ongoing schooling.
+The coronavirus (COVID-19) resulted in school closures, with many people having to make alternative childcare arrangements.

-While the government guidance urges people not to leave children in the care of those who might be particularly vulnerable to the coronavirus, other family members who are not in these groups might have stepped in to offer support – particularly as lockdown measures eased.
+While the government guidance urged people not to leave children in the care of those who might be particularly vulnerable to the coronavirus, other family members who are not in these groups might have stepped in to offer support – particularly as lockdown measures eased.

-Where families make such arrangements, it might be helpful to note that family members who look after a relative’s children to allow them to go out to work may be able to increase their future state pension by claiming Specified Adult Childcare credit.
+Where families have made such arrangements, it might be helpful to note that family members who look after a relative’s children may be able to increase their future state pension by claiming Specified Adult Childcare credit.

-How might the current situation affect national insurance credits for family members providing childcare?
+How might the coronavirus situation affect national insurance credits for family members providing childcare?

-People who look after the children of other family members to allow the children’s parents (or carers) to go out and work might not themselves be paying national insurance contributions or otherwise be entitled to national insurance credits.
+People who look after the children of other family members might not themselves be paying national insurance contributions or otherwise be entitled to national insurance credits.
 This could mean they are not building up entitlement to the state pension.

-First, grandparents are probably the biggest group of such ‘family carers’, but in the current situation, they might no longer be providing childcare – particularly if they are older or otherwise vulnerable to the coronavirus.
-This means that they might no longer be eligible to claim national insurance credits while they are not providing childcare.
+First, grandparents are probably the biggest group of such ‘family carers’, but due to coronavirus, they have stopped providing childcare for a period – particularly if they are older or otherwise vulnerable to coronavirus.
+This means that they might not be eligible to claim national insurance credits while they have not been providing childcare.

 The law says that the credits can be transferred for ‘relevant weeks’ in which care was provided for a child under 12.
-So, it could be that the coronavirus situation means that, say, a grandparent provided care for relevant weeks in the 2019/20 tax year up to mid-March 2020, but due to the introduction of social distancing measures and then full lockdown, they stopped providing that care.
-Based on the strict wording of the law, it would seem they could not claim Specified Adult Childcare credits for weeks that they do not actually provide the care.
-It is not yet clear whether the government would consider relaxing this requirement for those who would have been providing care if it were not for the virus outbreak.
+So, it could be that coronavirus means that, say, a grandparent provided care for relevant weeks in the 2019/20 tax year up to mid-March 2020, but due to the introduction of social distancing measures and then full lockdown, they stopped providing that care.
+Based on the strict wording of the law, it would seem they cannot claim Specified Adult Childcare credits for weeks that they are not actually providing the care.
+It is not clear whether the government would consider relaxing this requirement for those who would have been providing care if it were not for the virus outbreak.

-Second, other adult relatives such as an aunt or uncle can also make claims, so if they start providing childcare due to the coronavirus situation, they might become eligible for credits for the weeks in which they provide such care.
+Second, other adult relatives such as an aunt or uncle can also make claims, so if they start providing childcare, they might become eligible for credits for the weeks in which they provide such care.

 A list of who is considered a ‘family member’ for the purposes of these credits is found on GOV.UK’s Specified Adult Childcare credits factsheet.